univention/ucs-school/doc/devel/dev_rabbit_hole.md

 All synchronization between ldap servers is done using a **listen/notify** mechanism.
 This mechanism allows hooks to be called on actions, allowing e.g. for syncing servers, writing configfiles etc.
+[listener]

 Other communication then ldap syncing between machines is done using the umc protocol **umcp**.
 This procotol allows sending of data as well as calling commands.

 ???
 Are there other ways?

 If the main appcenter needs to install applications on the other machines in the domain, it uses umc to speak to other machines, which in turn communcate with their respective appcenters

 ```mermaid
 graph LR